 Although there are no animals roaming the paddocks at Kin Yan Farm, we still think it’s worth having on your list for a taste of the exotic.
 The littlies will love exploring the Cactus and Aloe Vera farm, and don’t miss the mushroom section – they might look a bit different to those found on the supermarket shelves!
 Don’t worry, there’s something for the Mums and Dads too.
 Recharge with a wheatgrass shot freshly grown in a field nearby.

-When: Open daily 9am-5pm.
-Farm tours available on request.
-Call in advance to enquire as minimum group sizes do apply.
+Kin Yan Farm, 220 Neo Tiew Crescent, Singapore 718830 (Farm tours available on request.
+Call in advance to enquire as minimum group sizes do apply.)

 9. Qian Hu Fish Farm